1860's Pair of Staffordshire Figures of Scottish Children Large Sheep

 This pair was found recently in Exeter, Devon, England.
 There are no chips, cracks or repairs and both pieces are in beautiful condition.
 There is some minor loss of some overglaze paint on their clothing, as seen in photo, which could be easily touched up, we'll leave that to you.

 There is the very fine age overall crazing for 160 years of age.
-There is the usual pottery factory irregularities and specks of old Staffordshire pottery factory soot on rim, but these are the things that we love in these early figures.
+There is the usual pottery factory irregularities and specks of old Staffordshire pottery factory soot on rim, but these are the things that we love in these early figures and the character of the early potteries.
 Click images to see the wonderful condition in close up views.
+A BEAUTIFUL set!

 Size: Each 8" in height and 6" wide (2)